moorepants/dissertation/physicalparameters.rst

    :width: 2in
    :target: _images/YellowFrameCompoundFirst.jpg

-   The yellow bicycle rear frame hung as a compound pendulum.
+   The yellow bicycle rear frame hung as a compound pendulum about the wheel axis (the wheel is fixed in place).

 Fork and handlebar
 ~~~~~~~~~~~~~~~~~~